vk-dmalenda/FoundryVTT-Grid-Aware-Auras-v12/readme.md

 Features that I will be looking to add to Grid-Aware Auras in future (in rough order of priority):

 - [ ] Hooks for when other tokens enter/leave an aura (e.g. to allow applying active effects)
-- [ ] Per-aura option to only show it under certain circumstances (e.g. only when token selected, only when dragging, only owner, etc.)
 - [ ] Formal API for creating/updating/deleting auras on tokens.
 - [ ] Allow auras on items, which will get added to the token when owned by that token's actor.
 - [ ] Setting auras by active effects (e.g. allowing effects to alter the range of an aura).